sstelfox/stelfox.net/content/notes/linux/libvirtd.md

 128 and 384Mb of RAM.

-Disk space will have to be determined on a guest by guest basis, however I do like to the qcow2 image for my disk images for a variety of reasons.
+Disk space will have to be determined on a guest by guest basis, however I do like to use the qcow2 image for my disk images for a variety of reasons.
 Snapshots, compression, encryption, and copy-on-write images are all handy little features of the qcow2 image format.